Edit this page

 Placeholder Description

-{{ header:<header-name> }} header value from the external message, e.g. from protocol headers
+{{ header:<header-name> }} Header value from the external message, e.g. from protocol headers

-{{ request:subjectId }} the first authenticated subjectId which did the request - the one of the connection source in this case
+{{ request:subjectId }} The first authenticated subjectId which did the request

-{{ time:now }} the current timestamp in ISO-8601 format as string in UTC timezone
+{{ time:now }} The current timestamp in ISO-8601 format as string in UTC timezone

-{{ time:now_epoch_millis }} the current timestamp in “milliseconds since epoch” formatted as string
+{{ time:now_epoch_millis }} The current timestamp in “milliseconds since epoch” formatted as string

 • The "thing" JSON may also include:

-• an inline policy: "_policy" containing the Policy JSON to create a new policy from and link with the thing
+• an inline policy: "_policy" containing the Policy JSON

 • a “copy policy from” statement: "_copyPolicyFrom" - see also create Thing alternatives